mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: Well, that is, the regulation of body, regulation of the breath, regulation of mind – the teaching of Zen Buddhism, the practice of zazen, through regulation.
 So that's why I want to explain that.
 [Those] six categories [are] very common category according to psychology. *[unintelligible]*

-**same person**: I see.
+**Same person**: I see.

 **Katagiri**: So, you know pretty well.

-If you don't understand number 1, number 2, number 3, 4, 5: that is circumstances, environment, number 1; number 2 is sensory world; number 3 is body; number 4 is breath, internal organs; or number 5 is brain and nerves.
+If you don't understand number one, number two, number three, four, five: that is circumstances, environment, number one; number two is sensory world; number three is body; number four is breath, internal organs; or number five is brain and nerves.
 Do you understand?

-**same person**: Oh yes.
+**Same person**: Oh yes.

 **Katagiri**: Oh, it's very easy.
 So that's why, according to zazen, we can make arrangement of those five.
 Four; at least four.
 And then immediately, you can get a chance to manifest total personality – because all circumstances are perfectly arranged.